Get your free guide to publishing with expert industry advice, tips and hints - best of all, its free!

 New Generation Publishing Authors in the News & Media

 We've featured examples of work and media publications that our authors have appeared in, view our blog page to view examples of case studies of current authors.
-Or read more biographies from authors below.
+Or read more biographies from independent authors below.
 We have lots of positive feedback from authors worked with in the past, view here for more details.

 Young author of All That Is Red, a story of survival and a journey through the human condition, revealing how the intimate euphoria of pain can sometimes be all we have to remind us that we are alive.
 Anna Caltabiano is fifteen years old.
 She was born in British colonial Hong Kong to a Japanese mother and an Italian-American father, before moving to Palo Alto, California; the mecca of futurism.
 All That Is Red is a remarkably assured debut from an ascending literary star.